Helpful-Places/dtpr-v2/README.md

 ### Prototype for the Digital Channel

 When you scan a QR code on a sign, it brings you to a webpage where you get more information.
-You can see the [V1 prototype for the digital channel](https://dtpr.sidewalklabs.com/dtpr_prototype) - it’s set up for 307, Sidewalk Labs’ Toronto office and experimental workspace.
+Here's the [V1 prototype for the digital channel](https://dtpr.sidewalklabs.com/dtpr_prototype).
 Here’s the [V1 source code](https://github.com/sidewalklabs/dtpr/tree/master/dtpr_prototype).

 ## Co-Design Kit